DiogoDeAndrade/Cortex4/README.md

 * All game source code by Diogo de Andrade is licensed under the [MIT] license.
 * Some props by [Synty Studios]
+* Font [Forced Square] by Friendly Fonts, free for personal use.
 * All remaining art by Diogo de Andrade, available throught the [CC0] license.

 ## Metadata